cowri/cowri-docs/user-guide/2-FAQ.md

-**What is a stablecoin?**

-A stablecoin is a cryptocurrency whose value is pegged to a stable reference asset, typically USD.
-There are five main stablecoins in circulation, at the moment: Tether, USD Coin, TrueUSD, Paxos and Dai.
-USD Coin, TrueUSD and Paxos are backed by fiat deposits held in custodial bank accounts.
-Dai is backed by ether locked up in a smart contract.
-Cowri does not support Tether because the current version of the protocol only works for ERC-20 tokens.
-Beyond these five stablecoins, there are hundreds of additional stablecoin projects.

 **What is Cowri?**

 Cowri's goal is to create Internet Money by building a stable and liquid medium of exchange accessible to anyone.
 The building blocks for this medium of exchange are stablecoins.
 Individually, a stablecoin is limited.
 But if they work in unison, they become quite powerful.
 The Cowri Shell Protocol unifies an arbitrary number of stablecoins into a coherent monetary system.